Leader: Joe Mittleman

 11:00 a.m. – 1:00 p.m.

 Biography explores the portraits of superstars that charmed audiences with masterful portrayals of ordinary men and women thrust into extraordinary circumstances.
-With this series we look at the back stories of celebrities that were singers.
+With this series, we look at the back stories of celebrities who were stars.
 There will be classic clips of their most famous movie appearances.
-Included are the singers that entertained us; Doris Day, Ella Fitzgerald, Judy Garland, and Dean Martin.
+Included are these stars that entertained us; Bette Davis, Joan Crawford, Marilyn Monroe, and Debbie Reynolds.
+Fee: $25.

 "AM I MY FATHER'S SON?"

 9:30 a.m – 11:30 a.m.This course is intended to be a discussion group that will address issues mainly of concern to men.
 The topics are chosen by the members of the class.
 The objective of the group is to share experiences and feelings on topics that generally affect men.
 The group is expected to be supportive and nonjudgmental.
 Each member will be considered an equal participant in a non-threatening environment.
 The class is designed explicitly for men, and is NOT therapy, but IS therapeutic.This study group may be taken as either a four- or an eight-week course.
 Fee: $25 per session.